pyOpenSci/software-peer-review/open-source-software-peer-review/policies-guidelines.md

 any time.
 We also ask maintainers that they get in touch with us if they do need to step down from maintaining a tool.

-### Maintainer Responsiveness
-If package maintainers do not respond in a timely manner to requests for package fixes, we will remind the maintainer a number of times.
-After 3 months (or shorter time frame, depending on how critical the fix is) we will discuss the future of the package as a part of our pyOpenSci ecosystem.

-Should authors abandon the maintenance of an actively used package in our suite, we will consider petitioning PyPI to transfer package maintainer status to pyOpenSci.

 ### Requesting Package Removal
 In the unlikely scenario that a contributor of a package requests removal of their